 Some have spent the cash saved to expedite renovations involving extra insulation, pitched roofs, classy interiors, and even basements.
 In contrast, the found money has allowed others to go off the grid.

-Many people used a low-cost housing choice to pursue their passions and became full-time homemakers or homesteaders.
+Many people used low-cost housing choices to pursue their passions and became full-time homemakers or homesteaders.

 How to Invest in a Mobile Home Park: For Business, Money, and Profit